-Double-sided tape worked fine with curved and uneven surface, shims and wedges were used to help stabilise the workpiece.
+The double-sided tape worked fine with curved and uneven surfaces, shims and wedges were used to help stabilise the workpiece.

 Once finished I placed it on a shelf and after several weeks I noticed it was slightly bowed.
 I used my planer, first going across the grain and then with the grain.

-The capacity of my saw, and the mitre gauge was very limited, so I couldn’t cut remaining 2 edges with the same way.
-I used my circular saw, cutting from both sided as its blade was too small to go all the way through.
+The capacity of my saw and the mitre gauge was very limited, so I couldn’t cut the remaining 2 edges in the same way.
+I used my circular saw, cutting from both sides as its blade was too small to go all the way through.
 To clean that cut I did another pass on my table saw.

 I marked the corner lines and removed the majority of the material on my table saw – freehand.
 Not recommended for anyone who doesn’t feel confident with this.
 Then I proceeded with sanding.